alvinahardiyanti/Project-Machine-Learning/README.md

 missing_summary[missing_summary > 0]
 ```

-## 2. Cleaning Data
+# 2. Cleaning Data
+## How the model was built?
-To prepare the data for training, we remove irrelevant columns (like IDs and timestamps), eliminate columns with many missing values, ensure feature alignment between training and test sets, and remove near-zero variance predictors.
+To build the model, we first clean the data by removing columns that are irrelevant or contain too many missing values, ensuring the test and training data have matching features, and remove near-zero variance predictors that provide little to no useful information.
 We also convert the target variable classe into a factor.
 ```{r}
 # Remove unnecessary columns (ID, timestamps, etc.)
 train_data_clean <- train_data[, -c(1:7)]